WARP-LAB/WARP-GUIDES-WEBPACK/04-htmlandcache/readme.md

 However - we can build/generate `public/index.html` using webpack on the fly (note: *building* differs from *serving*, mkay).

 And it is not only about development.
 Such generated `index.html` file really can be also used in production in SPAs - without backend (as this guide) or even with RESTful backend.
+Moreover the generated file can be actually some another template file (pug, blade...) that is then read by serverside app before dynamically serving it to the client.

 ## Install